mike-nugent/GoChess/README.md

 # GoChess

-# GoChess is a simple chess program written in golang.
-It is a fully CLI based program that READS and plays chess using the Fen format.
+## GoChess is a simple chess program written in golang.
+This program features a simple CLI that READS and WRITES in FEN chess notation.